๐Campaigns

 Bot Detection:

-Bot detection is enabled by default for all DNI campaigns
+Bot detection is enabled by default for all Website Tracker campaigns

 Uncheck to disable if you want bots and crawlers to receive tracking numbers